graphcore/tutorials/tutorials/poplar/tut2_operations/README.rst

     popops::addCodelets(graph);

-A similar ``addCodelets`` call is required for each of the Poplibs libraries you use in your program.
+A similar ``addCodelets`` call is required for each of the PopLibs libraries you use in your program.

 * Compile and run the code (remember to link in the ``popops`` and ``poputil`` libraries):